microsoft/RecursiveExtractor/README.md

 # About

-Recursive Extractor is a .NET Standard 2.0/2.1 Library for parsing archive files and disk images, including nested archives and images.
+Recursive Extractor is a .NET Standard 2.0/2.1 Library for parsing archive files and disk images, including nested archives and disk images.

-RecursiveExtractor can process many archive and disk image formats.

 # Using